Bylkuss/Push_swap/README.md

 ## Summary
-The push_swap project is a bespoke sorting algorithm written in C. It calculates and displaysthe instructions used to sort the integers received as arguments, such as pushing, popping, swapping and rotating them between stack a and stack b.
+The push_swap project is a bespoke sorting algorithm written in C. It calculates and displays the instructions used to sort the integers received as arguments, such as pushing, popping, swapping and rotating them between stack a and stack b.
+Bonus part is a checker program which takes the displayed instructions, test them and display `OK` or `KO`
 Here is a table with all allowed intruction to do between both stacks.

 Code	| Instruction			| Action